niciBume/Cat_Prey_Analyzer/README.md

                         Force use of one of the following backends for catflap un/locking)
                                   - surepy (use surepy module)
                                   - ha (use homeassistant REST/Webhook)
-                                  make sure to define correct settings in the .source_env file
+                                  make sure to define correct settings in the .env file
 ```

 # A word of caution